Rajat-Rathaur/readme/README.md

-In matters of style, swim with the current; in matters of principle, stand like a rock. | **by Thomas Jefferson**
+The only place where success comes before work is in the dictionary. | **by Vidal Sassoon**